supergrayfly/spectrrfi-contracts/docs/index.md

 ```

 _Modifier used to protect from reentrancy.
-        Called when a function changing the state of a sale offer struct is entered,
-        it prevents changes made to the struct by anyone aside from the current msg.sender.
+        Called when a function changing the state of a sale offer struct is entered, it prevents changes by anyone aside from the current msg.sender.
         It differs from the nonReentrant modifier,
         as the latter only restricts the msg.sender from calling other functions in the contract._